EmmanuelLefevre/Documentations/powershell_git_pull_script.md

 6. "Finish" button

 7. ❤️ Additionally give the shortcut a nice icon ❤️

-💡 On Windows 10, by default the created shortcut will not have the black PowerShell 7 icon but an other ugly one, you can assign the correct one like this =>
+💡 On Windows 10, by default the created shortcut will not have the black PowerShell 7 icon but an other ugly one, you can assign the correct one like this.

 Right click on shortcut > Properties > Change icon Icon path:
 ```shell